-- The standing orders provide otherwise, voting on a question shall be by a show of hands.
+- In Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - r The minutes of a meeting shall include an accurate record of the following: - the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and noncouncillors with voting rights; - iv. the grant of dispensations (if any) to councillors and noncouncillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - FC s A councillor or a non-councillor with voting rights who has a personal or prejudicial interest in a matter being considered at a meeting which limits or restricts their right to participate in a discussion or vote on that matter is subject to obligations in the code of conduct adopted by the Council. - FC t No business may be transacted at a meeting unless at least onethird of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4(d)(viii) for the quorum of a committee or subcommittee meeting.

-FC u If a meeting is or becomes inquorate no business shall be
+Such a request shall be made before moving on to the next item of business on the agenda. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - t A councillor or a non-councillor with voting rights who has a personal or prejudicial interest in a matter being considered at a meeting which - limits or restricts their right to participate in a discussion or vote on that matter is subject to obligations in the code of conduct adopted by the Council. - u No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - See standing order 4(d)(viii) for the quorum of a committee or sub-committee meeting. - v If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
+The business on the agenda for the - meeting shall be adjourned to another meeting.

-- C transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - v A meeting shall not exceed a period of (2hours).
+w A meeting shall not exceed a period of 2 hours.